 The Ignite Compute Grid provides a set of simple APIs that allows users to distribute computations and data processing across multiple computers in the cluster and enables you to configure failover policies to control the behavior of a specific job during failure scenarios.

 Key characteristics of the Ignite Compute Grid include:

 Automatic Deployment - This allows for automatic distribution and deployment of classes and resources required to execute a specific job.

 Topology Resolution - This allows the provisioning of nodes based on any node characteristic or user-specific configuration.
 For example, you can decide to only include Linux nodes for execution, or to only include a certain group of nodes within certain time window.
-You should also be able to choose all nodes with CPU loaded, say, under 50% that have more than 2GB of available Heap memory.
+You can do things like choose all nodes with CPU loaded, say, under 50% that have more than 2GB of available Heap memory.

-Fail-over - Automatic and manual failover is configureable such that jobs automatically fail-over onto other nodes in case of node crash or some other exception.
+Fail-over - Automatic and manual failover is configurable such that jobs automatically fail-over onto other nodes in case of node crash or some other exception.